 Tokio Marine & Nichido to issue its policies and handle and settle claims in relation to those policies, subject to the terms of the authority.
 RAC is an authorised representative of TMMA.

-Cover is available to Australian Residents over the age of 18, provided:
+Travel insurance cover is available to Australian Residents over the age of 18, provided:

 For International cover your trip begins and ends in Australia; or